Protocols for Positive Cases

 To ensure that the College can take the appropriate steps and provide the necessary support and resources to members of the campus community, the College expects that as soon as a member of the campus community becomes aware that they have a probable or confirmed case of COVID-19, or that they have been directly exposed to someone with COVID-19, that they (or a designee) complete the College’s COVID-19 Reporting Form.

-The information gathered will assist the College and public health officials with monitoring cases occurring among the campus community and taking necessary actions.
+The information gathered will assist the College with monitoring cases occurring among the campus community and taking necessary actions.
 Those actions include:

 - A campus contact tracer and case manager will notify DuPage County Health Department (DCHD) of confirmed and probable cases of COVID-19.

-- The College will work to notify individuals or groups who were in physical, close or proximate contact with confirmed or probable COVID-19 cases and to provide those individuals with public health recommendations that may include isolation, quarantine and/or self-monitoring for COVID-19 symptoms.
+- The College will work to notify individuals or groups who were in physical or close contact with confirmed or probable COVID-19 cases and to provide those individuals with public health recommendations that may include isolation, quarantine and/or self-monitoring for COVID-19 symptoms based on an individual’s vaccination status per CDC guidance.

-If a member of the campus community reports a positive COVID-19 test, a North Central College contact tracer and case manager will, in collaboration with the DuPage County Health Department, work with the ill individual to identify and notify potential contacts.
+If a member of the campus community reports a positive COVID-19 test, or if they are exposed to someone with COVID-19 and are exhibiting symptoms, a contact tracer will work with the individual to identify and notify close contacts.

 Isolation and Quarantine